awsdocs/aws-cli-user-guide/doc_source/cli-services-iam-new-user-group.md

 # Creating IAM users and groups<a name="cli-services-iam-new-user-group"></a>

 This topic describes how to use AWS Command Line Interface \(AWS CLI\) commands to create an AWS Identity and Access Management \(IAM\) group and a new IAM user, and then add the user to the group\.
+For more information on the IAM service, see the [AWS Identity and Access Management User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)\.

 Before you run any commands, set your default credentials\.
 For more information, see [Configuring the AWS CLI](cli-chap-configure.md)\.